Vinyl Meets AI Mastering: Soundplate and Symphonic Tested

 Aspect Soundplate Symphonic AI 2026 LANDR

-Vinyl Specialization Yes, dedicated No, focused on streaming No
+Vinyl Specialization Yes, dedicated No, streaming-focused No

 Price per Track ~17-19 Euro Included in distribution plan 9-25 Euro per plan

-Output Format WAV 24/44.1, RIAA-ready WAV/MP3, optimized for streaming WAV/MP3
+Output Format WAV 24/44.1, RIAA-ready WAV/MP3, streaming-optimized WAV/MP3

-Best for 12-inch EP pressings Streaming singles, releases Demo workflows, bulk
+Best for 12-inch, EP pressings Streaming singles, releases Demo workflows, bulk

 $1 Mrd